History of Abkhazia: Post-war Abkhazia

 In November 2024, large protests took place against the investment agreement between Abkhazia and Russia.
 On 15 November, protesters seized the building of the People's Assembly of Abkhazia and demanded Bzhania's resignation.
 Bzhania refused to resign.
 On 16 November, the Abkhazian opposition claimed that Bzhania had fled to an unknown location, while his press team announced that Bzhania was in his native village of Tamishi, and not at a Russian military base as previously rumoured.
 On 19 November 2024, after four days of protesters seizing government buildings and negotiations between the government and the opposition, President Aslan Bzhania and Prime Minister Alexander Ankvab resigned.
-Vice President Badra Gunba will become acting president.
+Vice President Badra Gunba became acting president.

-A snap election was in February-March 2025.
+A snap election was held in February-March 2025.
 Badra Gunba won the second round on 1 March with 55% of the vote.